srl-labs/containerlab/docs/manual/nodes.md

 ```

 ### sysctls
-The sysctl setting of containers can be adjusted via the `sysctls` knob under the `defaults`, `kind` and `node` levels.
+The sysctl container' setting can be set via the `sysctls` knob under the `defaults`, `kind` and `node` levels.

 The sysctl values will be merged.
-Also certain kinds already setup sysctl values and these take precidence over the user defined entries.
+Certain kinds already set up sysctl values in the background, which take precedence over the user-defined values.

 The following is an example on how to setup the sysctls.
 ```yaml